donald-macritchie/alan-turing-history/README.md

 - The film sections follows the same structure as the book section and display three films for the user to explore.

-- The film images and text are worjking links to the respective IMDB preofiles on the IMDB site.
+- The film images and text are working links to the respective IMDB profiles on the IMDB site.

 ![This is a screenshot of the fim section](./assets/screenshots/film-screenshot.png)